 Settlement Services Programs include:

-Mentorship and Volunteerism – designed to work towards matching community mentors and volunteers with clients and/or newcomer families.
+Designed to work towards matching community mentors and volunteers with clients and/or newcomer families.

-Women’s Empowerment Program – a 12-week program designed to empower immigrant women’s confidence and effective communication in their daily lives and within the community.
+A 12-week program designed to empower immigrant women’s confidence and effective communication in their daily lives and within the community.

-Senior’s Program – an annual program empowering immigrant seniors and promoting community engagement by participation, volunteerism and mentorship.
+An annual program empowering immigrant seniors and promoting community engagement by participation, volunteerism and mentorship.

-Youth Program – an annual program empowering immigrant youth’s participation and engagement within the community.
+An annual program empowering immigrant youth’s participation and engagement within the community.

-Conversation Circles – Six informal conversation circles provided on a weekly basis, addressing listening, reading, writing and speaking English skills.
+Six informal conversation circles provided on a weekly basis, addressing listening, reading, writing and speaking English skills.
 Cultural norms as well as verbal and non-verbal communication skills are further addressed.